007 MAGAZINE - The World's Foremost James Bond Resource!

 ABOVE: (left) LIVE AND LET DIE was published in New York by Macmillan in April 1955. (centre) Artist Leo Manso photographed in 1953. (right) Macmillan published MOONRAKER on 20th September 1955 with another stylish dust jacket designed by Leo Manso.

 With CASINO ROYALE only selling a mere 4,000 hardback copies in the United States, when the paperback rights were acquired by The Popular Library they feared that American readers would not be able to pronounce ‘Royale’, so the book was re-titled You Asked For It.
 The pulp paperback was published in April 1955 and aside from the name Ian Fleming on the cover (with the original title in brackets), there is nothing to distinguish it as a James Bond novel.
 Selling for just 25c, You Asked For It would not have looked out of place amongst dozens of other trashy detective novels available at newsstands in the mid-fifties.
 In an attempt to Americanize Fleming's hero, he is named Jimmy Bond on the rear cover.
-‘Card sharp Jimmy Bond’ (played by Barry Nelson) had already appeared in the USA when CBS television adapted CASINO ROYALE into a one-hour live drama transmitted on October 21, 1954.
+‘Card-sense Jimmy Bond’ (played by Barry Nelson) had already appeared in the USA when CBS television adapted CASINO ROYALE into a one-hour live drama transmitted on October 21, 1954.
 The live broadcast was presumed lost until a Kinescope recording was discovered in the early 1980s.
 James Bond's inauspicious small-screen debut did little to boost sales of Ian Fleming's novels in the US where they sold in very small numbers compared to the rest of the world.

 You Asked For It (CASINO ROYALE) US Popular Library paperback